mindi-kessenich/mindi-kessenich.github.io/_drafts/spec-home-journey.md

 Designing and redesigning spaces is my favorite thing to do.

-Buy, sell, build, remodel, redecorate...I’m your girl.
+Buy, sell, build, remodel, redecorate...I’m your Home Girl.